 After a visit from K-pop supergroup BTS, Ssangkye Braised Chicken House became the ultimate hot spot for Korean-style braised chicken in Thornhill.
 Originating in Andong, South Korea, jjimdak is slow braised chicken cooked in a wok with a multitude of delicious Korean sides.
 At Ssangkye Braised Chicken House, they’re serving jjimdak with dumplings, glass noodles

 Sunrise House is one of the best authentic Korean restaurants that has made Korea Town the culinary destination it now is to Torontonians.
 With menu categories ranging from dumplings to pancakes, soups to fried rice dishes, meats to noodles, there is something for everyone and every flavour craving.
-The food comes fast and hot.
-With
+The food at Sunrise House comes fast

 Dundas West’s cool factor continues with Korean snack bar Uncle Mikey’s.
 The owner and chef, Michael Kim, has lived in Korea, Vancouver, Toronto and New York where he was trained as a chef at the French Culinary Institute.
 The food at Uncle Mikey’s somehow manages to seamlessly fuse all those places’ cuisines together to create